nlopezm/serverless-todoapp/README.md

 # Serverless REST API

-This is a didactic demonstration on how to create a serverless TodoApp
+This is a didactic demonstration about how to create a serverless TodoApp.

+Visit https://serverless.com/ for more info.

 ## Setup